leventYanik46/clp-testing/src/content/post/small-business-ıntellectual-property-protection-types.md

 ---
-title: Small Business Intellectual Property Protection Types
+title: Small Business Intellectual Property Protection Types in US
 excerpt: "This guide provides small business owners with a comprehensive overview of intellectual property protection, focusing on how trademarks, copyrights, patents, and trade secrets safeguard brand value and